Shaad-Imran/vCard-Personal-Portfolio/README.md

   <h2 align="center">vCard - Personal portfolio</h2>

-vCard is a fully responsive Podcast website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+vCard is a fully responsive personal portfolio website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

 <a href="https://shaad-imran.github.io/vCard-Personal-Portfolio/"><strong>➥ Live Demo</strong></a>